heartbeatua/Pulse-Boilerplate/README.md

 ## Import components

-You can very easily import your component, where you need, and do not worry about folder location (atoms, molecles, etc...), like this:
+You can very easily import your component, where you need, and do not worry about folder location (atoms, molecules, etc...), like this:

 ```js
 import { Button, Input } from 'components';